Interface EntityAgent

 • refresh

-void refresh(Object entity, LockModeType lockMode)
+void refresh(@Nonnull Object entity, @Nonnull LockModeType lockMode)

 Refresh the entity instance state from the database.